Sampling with Mollified Interaction Energy Descent: A practical sampling algorithm

 \section{A practical sampling algorithm}

 We now present a first-order particle-based algorithm for constrained and unconstrained sampling by minimizing a discrete version of \eqref{eqn:mollified_energy}.
-Substituting an empirical distribution for $\mu$ in \eqref{eqn:mollified_energy} gives the discrete mollified interaction energy
+Substituting an empirical distribution for $\mu$ in \eqref{eqn:mollified_energy} gives the discrete mollified interaction energy, for $N$ particles $\omega_N = \{x_1,\ldots, x_N\}$,